 Be honest with yourself.
 Just because you have a great business idea it doesn’t mean that it’s a good fit for you.

-You might be an excellent software developer, but what you really enjoy is meeting people instead of staring at a computer monitor all day.
+You might be an excellent Python developer, but what you really enjoy is meeting people instead of staring at a computer monitor all day.

 Part of owning your business is to do what you love.
 The desire for freedom is a common characteristic among entrepreneurs.
-Don’t chose an idea that you would not truly enjoy.
+Don’t choose an idea that you would not truly enjoy.

 Is it moral and ethical?

 You want to be able to sleep at night, I know I do.
 And, even if your business idea is legal but morally wrong you shouldn’t do it.
 If you are not proud of it, pass on your business idea.